GUIDES

 Part I: Foundations of Computer Vision

-Chapter 1: An Introduction to Seeing Machines
+Chapter 1: What Is Computer Vision?
+An Introduction to Seeing Machines

 The relationship between computer vision and its parent fields is hierarchical.
 AI represents the overarching goal of creating intelligent machines.
 Within AI lies Machine Learning (ML), a subfield that enables systems to learn from experience without explicit programming.
 Computer vision is a specialized discipline within AI that leverages ML algorithms to parse visual inputs.
 While computer vision focuses on images and videos, ML provides the powerful pattern recognition engines that drive it.
 Deep Learning (DL), a subset of ML using multi-layered artificial neural networks, has become the powerhouse of modern computer vision, allowing models to learn complex features directly from pixel data.